Kernelizing MSO Properties of Trees of Fixed Height, and Some Consequences: Consequences for Expressive Power of

 \section{Consequences for Expressive Power of \FO}

-A non-algorithmic straightforward corollary of Theorem~\ref{thm:dtreekern} is the fact that \FO and \MSO logic can express the same collection of properties on classes of trees of fixed height; they have the same {\em expressive power}.
-The purpose of this section is to investigate a generalization of this claim to graphs.
+A non-algorithmic straightforward corollary of Theorem~\ref{thm:dtreekern} is the fact that \FO and \MSO logic can express the same collection of properties on classes of trees of bounded height; they have equal {\em expressive power}.
+Formally: